Authored by John Mezger

 Largely, these delivered systems took years to plan for and deploy, and in the end, solved only part of a larger problem.
 However, this process set the standard for how business and IT interacted within the enterprise, one that’s still largely in play today.

-How software can be your differentiator
+How custom software can be your differentiator

-The rise of the internet changed things: Core business functions got closer to external customers and the software requirements for internal customers (i.e., employees using the technology) began to broaden at a rapid pace.
+The rise of the internet changed things: Core business functions got closer to external customers, and the software requirements for internal customers (i.e., employees using the technology) began to broaden at a rapid pace.
 Monolithic, waterfall-based methodologies could not keep pace with the rate and volume of expansion.
-Not only was go-to-market incredibly slow, it was also incredibly expensive and did not deliver proportionate value.
+Not only was go-to-market incredibly slow, but it was also incredibly expensive and did not deliver proportionate value.
 Enterprises turned increasingly to COTS software to quickly fill the gaps, viewing their software-based systems as non-customer-facing and therefore non-revenue-generating.
 Which is increasingly untrue.

 The paradigm for business has shifted.
 Today, both customers and employees expect more from the technologies they interact with, and business units are demanding more value from their products.
 They are using technology to generate new products and business models and to completely disrupt industries.
 Companies that are able to drive value and disrupt markets are leveraging software to do so.
 How?